HTTuong/HTTuong/README.md

 ## 👋 Hi, I’m Tuong Hoang The:
-- 🎓 I'm a <code>software engineering</code> student at Tampere University of Applied Sciences.
+- 🎓 I'm a graduate <code>software engineering</code> student at Tampere University of Applied Sciences.
 - 👀 I’m interested in <code>web and application development</code>, tinkering UI effects and programming.
 - 🌱 I'm <code>willing to learn</code> new things and listen to constructive comments.
 - 📫 Contact me: